Lune-Technologies/lune-pfm-sdk-ios/docs/initialization/swiftui.md

 }
 ```

-Here's a breakdown of the steps within your view-model:
+Below are the steps within your view-model:

 1. Import `LuneSDK`
 2. Instantiate a published property to hold the SDK instance.
 This